Let Us Evaluate your Spousal Support Case Today

 How Is The Alimony Amount Determined?

-Your alimony attorney Los Angeles will reveal that judges use various factors when determining just how much spousal support they're going to offer.
+Judges use various factors when determining just how much spousal support they're going to offer.
 The Uniform Marriage And Divorce Act was adopted by many states as a basis for recommendations regarding the right alimony amount.
 It advises the judge to take all of the following into consideration when making their decision:

 - The age, health, emotional state, and financial condition of the spouses.